 Only a buyer associate can shop on behalf of an account in B2B commerce.
 For more information about various user roles, see the Roles and Permissions section.
 The following workflow provides list of activities in an associate shopping workflow:

-- The associate is redirected to the Keycloak identity provider for authentication.
+The browser is redirected to the Keycloak identity provider to enter the credentials.

 Buyer Organization Configuration Workflow